taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 };
 ~~~~~~~~

-Second, can use your selector to only select the todos matching a filter.
+Second, you can use your selector to only select the todos matching a filter.
 You already have all selectors in place.
 But you need to adjust one of them to filter the todos according to the `filterState` from the Redux store.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~